lilissun/goutil/README.md

 # Utilities for Go Programming Language

-This project aims to improve the user experience of some native functions and objects, e.g., Heap, File Scanner.
+This project aims to improve the user experience of some native functions and structures in Go standard libraries.

 ## Heap